Herpes Simplex Virus

-ONCR-177, our lead candidate, is an intratumorally administered oncolytic Herpes Simplex Virus-1 (HSV-1) viral immunotherapy for the treatment of multiple solid tumor cancers.
+ONCR-177, our lead product candidate, is an intratumorally administered Herpes Simplex Virus (HSV) viral immunotherapy for the treatment of multiple solid tumor cancers.
 ONCR-177 fights tumors through multiple mechanisms, including inherent oncolytic activity, immune stimulation elicited by viral infection and the expression of five transgenes (IL-12, CCL4, FLT3LG, anti-PD-1 and anti-CTLA-4).

 We are currently enrolling patients in a Phase 1, open-label, multi-center, dose-escalation and expansion study designed to evaluate the safety and tolerability and to determine the recommended Phase 2 dose as well as preliminary anti-tumor activity of ONCR-177 alone and in combination with Merck’s anti-PD-1 therapy, KEYTRUDA® (pembrolizumab), in adult subjects with advanced and/or refractory cutaneous, subcutaneous or metastatic nodal solid tumors (ClinicalTrials.gov Identifier: NCT04348916).
 In addition, we are enrolling and currently dosing separate cohorts of patients with visceral tumors in the liver with the goal of showing additional safety data.
 We dosed the first patients in the combination arm of the trial in late 2021, with the goal of identifying tumor types that are suitable for dosing in randomized registration-directed trials in combination with KEYTRUDA.